carlosm00/MetaPy/README.md

 	- https://github.com/python-pillow/Pillow

 ## Logging
-For logging capabilities we use the built-in 'Logging' facility.
+For logging capabilities, we use the built-in 'Logging' facility.
 Reference and documentation:

 	- https://docs.python.org/3/library/logging.html

 ## imghdr for image validator
-imghdr builtin module is not used as it gets deprecated on 3.11.
+The imghdr builtin module is not used as it gets deprecated on 3.11.
 Opening the window for future versions.
 Reference:

 	- https://docs.python.org/3/library/imghdr.html